Kim Ji-hoon (singer)

 Kim Ji-hoon (May 5, 1973 – December 12, 2013) was a South Korean singer, songwriter, record producer, actor, television presenter, and VJ.
-He is best known as the lead singer of Two Two and lead singer and leader of 'Duke', which is another Korean pop group.
+He is best known as the lead singer of Two Two, a popular Korean pop group from the mid-1990's.
+He is also known for being the lead singer of 'Duke', a Korean pop duo formed with Kim Suk-min, a former member of the 'New Two Two'.

-His representative works are 'One and a Half' (일과 이분의 일) and 'Starian' (Lyrics by Duke, Composed by Kim Ji-hoon).
-He died by suicide in December 12, 2013.
+In the early 2000's, he grew popular for his appearances on talk shows and variety shows.
+Later in life, however, his career was marked by controversy, as he had been arrested for drug use in both 2005 and 2009.
+This led to him being sentenced to 10 months in prison and being placed on a list of banned actors by MBC TV.
+In 2010, his wife submitted her divorce papers to the Seoul Family Court, and they divorced after a three-month divorce deliberation period.

+Kim Ji-hoon reportedly struggled with depression, and was receiving medication throughout his life.
+On December 12, 2013, he was found dead in his hotel room in Seoul, South Korea.
+His death was ruled a suicide by hanging.

 Death

 On December 12, 2013, around 1 p.m.
 (KST), Kim was found dead, after hanging himself by the neck on a t-shirt wrapped around a shower stall, in his hotel room, by a younger acquaintance who had plans with him to eat lunch together that day.